St. Luke's United Methodist Church

 West Orange Habitat for Humanity

 Habitat for Humanity builds strength, security and self-reliance through homeownership.
 Join a team on the next St. Luke’s Build Day to help build and revitalize homes in East Winter Garden.
+To see upcoming build dates, click on the link below.

 Learn More About Oliver